Samuel-Leite/valentinos-magic-beans-ts-playwright/docs/english/lighthouse.md

 1. `LighthouseExecutor` uses the `browserstack_executor` protocol to trigger Lighthouse audits inside an active BrowserStack session.
 2. The audit can run with or without an explicit URL — by default, it uses the current page URL.
 3. The `runAuditWithAssertions` method allows you to define performance thresholds and fails the test if they’re not met.
-4. Results are logged via `Logger` for traceability and post-analysis.
-5. The `login-lighthouse.spec.ts` scenario runs the audit after login, validating the performance of the home screen.
+4. The `login-lighthouse.spec.ts` scenario runs the audit validating the performance of the home screen.

 ---